 After you’ve downloaded the maps to your phone, put your phone into airplane mode before you head out on your trek.
 This simple change will make a big difference in how long your battery lasts.
 Airplane mode will stop your phone from constantly trying to establish a network connection when you’re in an area with poor or no cell coverage.
 Airplane mode will not automatically disable WI-Fi or Bluetooth connectivity.
 Manually turn off those features in settings in your phone to save even more battery.

 There’s a common misunderstanding out there that when your phone is in airplane mode, you won’t be able to use apps that rely on GPS.
 However, because your phone can still communicate with GPS satellites while in airplane mode, Gaia GPS works just as well on airplane mode as when you are connected to Wi-Fi or cell service, so long as you’ve downloaded maps ahead of time.
+Download your maps with a Gaia GPS Membership or Premium Membership.

 Avoid Exposing Your Phone to Extreme Temperatures